LexoL/RepData_PeerAssessment1/PA1_template.md

 For steps taken each day (imputed), the mean is 1.0765639\times 10^{4}
 and median is 10762.
-Let's compare these results with the earlier ones, when `NA` were not imputed (numbers were rounded), inthe table below.
+Let's compare these results with the earlier ones, when `NA` were not imputed (numbers were rounded), in the table below.

 ```r